ksenia-el/currency-converter-bot-for-telegram/README.md

 This Bot knows the following commands:

-/start command - to reply with welcoming message and info about main commands to use /try command - to ask for 3 values required and execute currency conversion /values command - to provide info about all curencies available to use with Bot /help command - to return all commands available to use with Bot /info command - to show all main info about Bot
+/start command - to reply with the welcoming message and info about the main commands to use /try command - to ask for 3 values required and execute currency conversion /values command - to provide info about all curencies available to use with Bot /help command - to return all commands available in Bot /info command - to show all main info about Bot

 Has separate handlers for user and system errors.